Pakistan's interim PM holds emergency meeting; seeks plan for reduction in high electricity bills within 48 hours | Headlines

 Regarding Monday’s meeting, the prime minister said he would hold a detailed consultation with provincial chief ministers on the exorbitant bills for July and the implementation of measures for energy conservation.

-The PMO statement said he further sought a roadmap from electricity distribution companies to curb electricity theft.

-The premier directed relevant authorities to submit a short-, medium- and long-term plan for reforms in the power sector “as soon as possible”.
+Seeking a roadmap from electricity distribution companies to curb electricity theft, he directed relevant authorities to submit a short, medium and long-term plan for reforms in the power sector.

 In a post on platform X, the premier said that the interim government would try to provide as much relief to the people as possible while operating within its mandate.